DataScience-py/subtitel-generator/README.md

    ```bash
    poetry install
    ```
-3. Download the required Vosk model and place it in the `models/` directory (already included: `vosk-model-small-en-us-0.15`).
+3. Download the required Vosk model and place its folder inside the `models/vosk/` directory.
+For example, for English, use `models/vosk/vosk-en` (where `vosk-en` is any Vosk model folder you want to use).
+   No additional setup is required: the program will automatically use the model from the specified folder.

 ---